 The Index is a collaborative effort, made possible through contributions from more than 65 scientists/ocean experts and partnerships between organizations including the National Center for Ecological Analysis and Synthesis, Sea Around Us, Conservation International, National Geographic, and the New England Aquarium.

-Ben Halpern is OHI's lead scientist and a research associate at National Center for Ecological Analysis and Synthesis (NCEAS).
+Ben Halpern is the Director of NCEAS and lead scientist for Ocean Health Index.
 Over the past 10 years, ongoing synthesis research and collaborations at NCEAS on ecosystem-based management and mapping global impacts of marine systems have laid the foundation for Halpern’s work on the OHI.
 Several of the scientific and technical OHI team members reside at NCEAS and contribute to many of the Center's activities.

 An index to assess the health and benefits of the global ocean